labrit/map/README.md

 * __1__ :: Differs per function that uses this return value
  * `map_insert`: The key already exists
  * `map_exists`, `map_lookup`: The key doesn't exist

+___NOTE__: `map_remove` and `map_delete` will not return a value, this is because the only reason for them to 'fail' is if there is nothing for them todo(i.e. the element has either already been removedor the map already been deleted)._